ec-europa/europa-component-library/docs/conventions/component.md

 }
 ```

-## Twig
+## TWIG

-Every component should have a directly usable twig file.
-The goal is to be able to include the component in other molecules/organisms (by putting most of the content in context).
+Every component should have a directly usable TWIG file.
+The goal is to be able to include the code in other components or templates (by putting most of the content in context), without having to duplicate it.

-Apart from [rules that should be applied to all twig files](twig), there are some specifications for components:
+Apart from [rules that should be applied to all TWIG files](twig), there are some specifications for components:

 ### File name

-Twig file name should be the same as component's name.
+TWIG file name should be the same as component's name.

 Example:
 ```